Skip to navigation Skip to content

 The debts owed could be a combination of child support (ongoing or arrears) or an overpayment.

-The Resources page has examples of apportionment of payment received between multiple cases.
+The Resources page has examples of apportionment of payments.

 Note: where a payment is paid in accordance with a court order made in enforcement proceedings brought by a payee, the entire amount must be disbursed in accordance with the order to the payee who initiated the proceedings (up to the extent of the debt owed to that payee).
-For more information, see References for a link to the Child Support Guide 5.5.2: Entitlement to payment and disbursement cycle.
+For more information, see References for a link to the Child Support Guide 7.1.2 Agency collect - payee entitlement to payment & disbursement.

 If a payee wishes to update their method of disbursement, go to Step 3.